The annual National Student Survey (NSS) asks final-year undergraduate students across the UK to give feedback about their university experience.

 Run by Ipsos-MORI on behalf of the government, the survey helps future university students choose which degrees to study and which universities to apply to.

-The 22 core questions asked in the survey cover teaching, assessment and feedback, academic support, organisation and management, learning resources, personal development and overall satisfaction.
-There is also an additional question about the Students' Union.
+The 23 questions asked in the survey cover teaching, assessment and feedback, academic support, organisation and management, learning resources, personal development, overall satisfaction and the Students' Union.

 We use these results to build on what our students say we do well, and to identify areas where we could improve.